I was led to believe, at one point,

 I had once found comfort my relationship with chaos.

-Somewhere between the mouth of the Mississippi and the Bering Straight, perhaps along the coast of the Yucatan,
+Yet, somehow dislodged from the the tidal loop, I ended somewhere between the mouth of the Mississippi and the Bering Straight, perhaps along the coast of the Yucatan,

-I began to float (Or was I sinking ?
+and I began to float (Or was I sinking ?
 It’s hard to tell from here)

 Here, for once, is nowhere is particular